curi/websites/_posts/2017-10-03-yes-no-argument.md

 ---
 layout: post
-title: Yes or No Philosophy Argument
+title: Argument
+permalink: /argument
+category: sidebar
 ---

-# Yes or No Philosophy
+# Yes or No Philosophy Argument

 A main problem in the philosophy of knowledge is *judging ideas*.
 Which ideas are good or bad?
 Which are knowledge?